standards-hub/test/CONTRIBUTING.md

 To contribute, you must first complete the following prerequisites:

-- **Sign the Contributor License Agreement (CLA)**: You must sign the FOCUS Corporate Contributor License Agreement available at EasyCLA.
-Note: FOCUS does not accommodate Individual Contributors for the CLA.
-Visit the [FOCUS CLA Repository](#) for the document.
+- **Sign the Contributor License Agreement (CLA)**: You must sign the FOCUS Corporate Contributor License Agreement (CLA) available at [EasyCLA](https://github.com/FinOps-Open-Cost-and-Usage-Spec/EasyCLA)

+> Note: FOCUS does not accommodate Individual Contributors for the CLA.

 - **Join the Community**: After signing the EasyCLA, our staff will invite you to join the Slack `FOCUS-signed-members`, `FOCUS Groups`, and the GitHub `FOCUS organization` account.
 You will receive WRITE access after sending an email to [contact@finops.org](mailto:xxxx@finops.org).
 - **Repository Access**: Key branches are restricted; only maintainers and administrators can merge content on them.
 While there is no need to fork this repository, you may clone it locally for command-line work.
 Contact [contact@finops.org](mailto:xxxx@finops.org) for any questions.